CTU-IIG/linux-rt-simtarget/README.md

 # Support tools and enhancements of Simulink Linux Target (Raspberry Pi and others)

-is a set of Matlab Simulink patches that secures meeting real-time of Matlab-generated C code.
+is a set of Matlab Simulink patches that secures meeting real-time latencies of Matlab-generated C code.
 It has been developed at the Czech Technical University in Prague, Faculty of Electrical Engineering, [Department of Control Engineering][l_dce].

 ## Software Requirements